bakame-php/aide/src/Enum/README.md

 ### Converting the Enum into a JavaScript structure

-While the `Convert::toJavaScript` method is enought to convert your Enum to JavaScript code, behind the scene the method makes use of the `JavaScriptConverter` class.
+While the `Convert::toJavaScriptObject` and `Convert::toJavaScriptClass` methods are enough to convert your Enum to JavaScript code, behind the scene the method makes use of the `JavaScriptConverter` class.
 The class enables returning a more fine-tuned representation that suite your constraints better.

 Because there are two (2) ways to create an Enum like structure in JavaScript, the class provides two (2) methods to allow the conversion.